It is important to remember that you know your pet better than anyone else.

-- There is an emergency examination fee of $130.
-This is the fee for the veterinarian to do a physical examination on your pet and provide a plan for any testing or treatment.
+- There is an emergency examination fee for the veterinarian to do a physical examination on your pet and provide a plan for any testing or treatment.
 The veterinarian will provide a written estimate for any additional services needed.

 - The estimate varies depending on what the veterinarian finds during the physical examination, what kind of tests are recommended to make a diagnosis, what treatment is prescribed and whether your pet needs to be hospitalized or can be treated as an outpatient.